AllStarLink/ASL3-Manual/docs/config/voter_conf.md

 ; isprimary = y			; used in redundant server applications only. must be set on the primary server only ; primary = 10.20.20.1:667,mypaswd	; used in redundant server applications only. must be ONLY set on the secondary server to point to the primary
 ```

+### mixminus
+Enabling this feature causes transmit audio to be sent to all clients, **EXCEPT** the one that is receiving.
+In addition, DTMF will passthrough and be sent to all transmitters (which is different than all other channel drivers).
+This mode is **ONLY** supported on mix mode (aka general purpose) configurations.
+See [Mixminus Mode](../voter/voter-mixmode.md) for further information.

+If this options is not specified, it will default to disabled.

 ### plfilter
 Enabling this option uses the internal software DSP IIR 6-pole high-pass filter that has a 300Hz corner and 0.5dB ripple on the host.
 Note that all VOTER/RTCM clients already employ a hardware CTCSS filter that is enabled by default.
 So, if you are going to use this option, you probably want to use the `noplfilter` in the client options.